AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-46-SEO-Phishing.md

 - Ad cloaking: showing search engines a legitimate page during review but redirecting real visitors to the phishing page
 ```
+## Real-World Example
+In 2022 and 2023, security researchers documented widespread SEO phishing campaigns targeting cryptocurrency users.
+Fake pages for popular crypto wallets and exchanges appeared as sponsored ads in search results — sometimes above the legitimate site's own ads.
+Users searching to access their crypto accounts clicked these ads, entered their seed phrases or passwords on convincing clones, and lost their entire holdings.
+The FBI issued warnings specifically about this pattern after millions of dollars in cryptocurrency were stolen through search engine phishing campaigns targeting crypto platforms.